"Cyberpunk 2077" tops PS4 downloads after Sony store return

 Cyberpunk sold nearly 14 million copies last year but the company has not provided updated numbers.
 The company’s Chief Financial Officer Piotr Nielubowicz said last month that initial sales on PS store are expected to be higher due to pent-up demand.

-The company’s shares, which lost more than half of their value amid Cyberpunk’s troubled release, were up 6% at 0940 GMT.

-Separately, CD Projekt announced late on Friday that it will release free downloadable content this year for its medieval-fantasy game “The Witcher 3: Wild Hunt” inspired by the hit Netflix series.
+Separately, the company announced that it will release free dowloadable content this year for its medieval-fantasy game “The Witcher 3: Wild Hunt” inspired by the hit Netflix series.

 Our Standards: The Thomson Reuters Trust Principles.